anyuan1999/anyuan1999.github.io/_pages/about.md

   - /about.html
 ---

 - I am currently a Ph.D student at the School of Computer Science and Technology, Xidian University, supervised by Prof  [Li Yang](https://web.xidian.edu.cn/yangli/) and AP [Lu Zhou](https://faculty.xidian.edu.cn/ZHOULU/zh_CN/index.htm).
 My current research interests focus on system security and software security including provenance-based intrusion detection systems, malware detection, large language model and graph representation learning.

 # 🔥 News
+We are actively seeking visiting student on above fields (AI4Security)!
+If you are interested, always feel free to contact me through [Mail](anyuan@stu.xidian.edu.cn) or [Wechat](18092432485).

+# 🔥 News
 - *2025.08*: &nbsp;🎉🎉 One papers have been accepted at the IEEE Transactions on Dependable and Secure Computing (IEEE TDSC)!.